asia-hoa/house-rules/rules.md

 Absentee owners must provide their lessee with a copy of the current House Rules and Regulations prior to the lessee's occupancy and the lessee will be responsible for conformance with these rules.
 In the event the lessee is not in conformance with the rules, the owner will be held responsible for all fines incurred.

+#### Lease Minimum Duration

+Rental leases must be a minimum of six (6) months.
+No shorter terms are permitted.
+No short term rental services (Airbnb, VRBO, or others) may be offered.
+Fines for violating this provision will be incurred immediately, with requiring the owner first receive a warning.

 ### Trash / Recycling

 #### Trash